Follow this step by step guide to get 'logs' from your system to Logit.io:

 UDP (or User Datagram Protocol) is a communication transport protocol used across the Internet for a range of transmission types, including video playback or DNS lookups.

-As this protocol doesn’t require a “handshake”, it makes data transfer a lot faster but also creates a gateway that could be easily exploited.
+As this protocol doesn’t require a “handshake”, it makes initial data transfer a lot faster but also creates a gateway that could be easily exploited.

 Because of the lack of handshake, there are no guarantees that your data will be delivered successfully and won’t be duplicated.
 Users that require error correction facilities may prefer to use TCP instead of UDP to remedy the concerns cited above.